Xyphyn/photon/.github/README.md

 </picture>

 # Photon

-Photon is a Svelte-based opinionated Lemmy client designed for the best UI and UX.
-Every feature is carefully considered and placed.
+Photon is a web app for the fediverse with helpful features and a nice UX.

-- `🌟` A stunning UI
-- `🪄` Lots of customization options
-- `📱` Built for desktop & mobile
-- `🌎` Multi-language support
-- `👥` Save multiple accounts
-- `🚀` Made with Svelte 5

 Jump to: